INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Bruce Kulick: Yeah, yeah.
 Maybe.
 So apparently, there was only a minimal crossover from myself and my brother to theirs.
 That’s why people were crying.
 We worked hard.
 Bob was over my home rehearsing for a few days, where we went through all the parts.
 We discussed things; we learned things.
 Then we rehearsed in Vegas for two days, and we had an opportunity to record the rehearsal.
 Since all our schedules prevented us from getting together again, everyone could practice with the recordings.
 So that’s what we did to get it tight.

 How familiar was Bob with the ’80s stuff?

 Bruce Kulick: Some of it he knew only from Paul’s solo tour.
 But I’ll be honest.
 I didn’t like how he was looking at it.
 Because I’m not so sure Paul could have shown him exactly how I played it.
 So, there was that re-learning.
 Then for me, there were some things that Bob had to share with me regarding Paul’s stuff.
 I have a nice app on my iPad that I’m able to slow things down.
 I can slow down the pitch that we sang, so I can study things and then loop something.
 So, I could keep practicing.
 Then with anything you recreate in the studio, you have to learn how to… we can’t do harmonies everywhere, the song has this and that, you know?
 So, you figure out the best way to make it work before you go on stage.
 But I’m very proud of how everything went.

-One thing what I have been wondering about KISS is there are so many great songs on the ’80s albums which were released even as a single like “Turn On The Night” and “Who Wants To Be Lonely” but still, the band never played those live?
+I have been wondering about KISS because there are so many great songs on the ’80s albums that were released even as a single like “Turn On The Night” and “Who Wants To Be Lonely,” but still, the band never played those live?